 Just a side note: My recipe notes are quite detailed but you can make this process as simple or complex and gourmet as you feel comfortable.
-Drop the extra steps or ingredients if you want, the key is white cake, whipped cream frosting, pineapple layer, coconut rum and toasted coconut.
-It was wonderful fresh but I also think the more the cake sits and simmers the better.
+Drop the extra steps or ingredients if you want, the key is white cake, whipped cream frosting, fruit layer, coconut rum/or other and toasted coconut or whatever to garnish.
+It's good fresh, but I also think the more the cake sits and simmers the better.

 Ingredients I used